Asset Protection Planning for Arizona Residents

 Yes.
 Arizona residents qualify for many asset protection exemptions, which are codified by statute and protect certain assets automatically.
 Here are three examples:

 Many people own brokerage accounts holding non-retirement investments.
 These investments are exposed to creditors.
-Others own investment real estate and small businesses, which are also at risk.
+Others own real estate and small businesses, which are also at risk.

 3. What about using liability insurance to mitigate the risk?

-Liability insurance is an excellent way to mitigate the risk, however, your insurance company may use exclusions in your policy to deny coverage precisely when you need it.
+Liability insurance is an excellent way to mitigate the risk; however, your insurance company may use exclusions in your policy to deny coverage precisely when you need it.
 Also, you may be sued for an amount higher than your coverage limits.

 I recommend you maintain a reasonable amount of liability insurance, including an umbrella-type personal liability policy.
 The insurance coverage should at least pay for a legal team to defend your case.